NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

                 tolerance_width_and_spacing,
             )

-        # Execute a single forward run before the start of each
+        # Execute a single forward run before the start of each epoch and
-        # epoch and manually set the initial epigraph variable to
+        # manually set the initial epigraph variable to slightly larger than
-        # slightly larger than the largest value of the objective
-        # function over the six wavelengths and the lengthscale
+        # the largest value of the objective function over the six wavelengths
-        # constraint (final epoch only).
+        # and the lengthscale constraint (final epoch only).
         epigraph_initial = opt(
             [
-                filter_projection(
+                filter_and_project(
                     epigraph_and_weights[1:],
                     SIGMOID_THRESHOLD_INTRINSIC,
                     sigmoid_bias if sigmoid_bias < sigmoid_bias_threshold else 0,